+Writing a classroom blog can be lots of fun for your students.
 Starting a brand new blog is easier than you think, and designing it isn’t that hard either especially if you purchase a Georgia Lou Studios template.
 For today’s post though, we’ll keep it completely free!
 I will walk through how to design a blog that you’ll be proud of.

-Choosing Your Site
+Choosing Your Classroom Blog Site

-The first step to creating a site is choosing your blog name and URL For Blogger, simply log into your gmail account and go to www.blogger.com.
+The first step to creating a classroom blog is choosing your blog name and URL For Blogger, simply log into your gmail account and go to www.blogger.com.
 Once there, you’ll select “New Blog”, fill in what you’d like the title to be, and type in as few characters as possible the URL.
 To keep it free, it has to end with blogspot.com, and for my sample blog, I chose a longer address just because I knew it wouldn’t be taken.
 Here’s what I ended up with, and you can visit it to see the final design:

 Posts and Comments: Change Who Can Comment to “Members of this Blog”

 With Blogger, you have nine different blog themes to choose from and within each theme, you have a variety of color schemes.
 For the example blog I’m showing, I chose the Simple Theme with the white background.
 It’s easy to customize it which I’m going to walk through.
 You can also purchase a template from Georgia Lou Studios.
 Geogia Lou gives step by step instructions for how to install their templates.
 Their designs look very nice and can be customized too.

 You’ll see five options under customize: theme, background, adjust width, layout, and advanced.
 We selected our theme, and the background is white.
 For the width, you want your entire blog to be 1000 pixels wide and the sidebar to be 300 pixels.
 This is important because in blogger, the extra large image can be as wide as 640 pixels, and if your post width is too narrow, the image will spill over into the sidebar which looks terrible.